RohitSaini11/RohitSaini11/README.md

 - 👋 Hi, I’m @RohitSaini11
-- 👀 I’m interested in Frontend Development Techonologies and Methodology
+- 👀 I’m interested in Frontend Development Techonologies and Methodologies
 - 🌱 I’m currently learning Typescript and Next.js
 - 💞️ I’m looking to contribute on Opne Source Projects
 - 📫 How to reach me Email at rs0118032@gmail.com